Skip to content

 Loss & Training

-No custom loss functions are introduced—each downstream task uses its standard loss.
-The key strategy is to directly replace planar layers with spherical layers while keeping all other training settings identical for fair comparison.
-Rotation testing is implemented by rotating spherical vectors and resampling to canonical positions.
+Standard loss functions are used for each downstream task.
+The core strategy is to replace planar layers with spherical layers while keeping all other training settings identical for fair comparison.
+Rotation testing is implemented by rotating spherical vectors and resampling.

 Key Experimental Results